 The Trustee in consultation with the University (the Principal Employer) reviews each year all pensions in payment.
-Pensions accrued from 6 April 1997 to 1 August 2005 are guaranteed to receive increases in payment in line with statutory provisions.
+For Final Salary Section members, pensions accrued from 6 April 1997 to 1 August 2005 are guaranteed to receive increases in payment in line with statutory provisions.
 Pensions accrued after 1 August 2005 are guaranteed to receive increases in line with the Retail Prices Index limited to 2.5%.
+CARE Section members receive increases on their pension in payment in line with statutory provisions.

 Any additional increases are payable at the discretion of the Trustee acting on the advice of the Actuary and with the consent of the University.
-In April 2022, a consolidated discretionary increase of 2.5% was granted in respect of pension benefits built up before 6 April 1997 in excess of the Guarantee Minimum Pension.
+In April 2023, a consolidated discretionary increase of 5.0% (2022: 2.5%) was granted in respect of pension benefits built up before 6 April 1997 in excess of the Guarantee Minimum Pension.